Ingi Innrisser & Oddr Omrisser

 Omrisser usually made humans as small stick figures, like many of Innrisser's.
 But some of his humans are large and outlined, like his animals.
 Below is a collection of Omrisser's outlined humans.
 His men in profile, at LŒnke, Bardal, Alta, and Hammer, have long torsos and undersized legs.
 In his sex scenes at Bardal and Alta the female has the size and proportions of a child.
 These are interesting quirks of Omrisser.

-Early in his career, before Innrisser taught him to engrave, Omrisser painted rock panels at dozens of sites in northern Sweden.
-He also painted at a few sites in Norway.
+Early in his career, before Innrisser taught him to engrave, Omrisser painted rock panels in northern Sweden (see my message #238).
+He also painted at a few sites in Norway (see my message #232).
 He painted with red ocher pigment, probably mixed with fat that penetrates the rock surface, leaving red traces that are still visible after more than a thousand years.
 (If there are oil stains on your kitchen's granite countertop, they may also last a thousand years :-) He must have worked during the winter or spring in Sweden, when he could stand on ice-covered lakes and paint rock panels at the lake edge.
 Later, he also stood on frozen lakes to make engravings.
 I suspect that he was born south of Stršmsund Sweden, where there is a cluster of rock paintings, all within skiing distance from each other.
 They are not far from NŠmforsen, where he and Innrisser worked together making nailpoint petroglyphs.
 Their engravings at NŠmforsen are quite similar and difficult to distinguish.

 Omrisser's earliest engravings may have been the crude ones at Tennes.
 We see this most clearly in the porpoises, a motif that he liked to draw.
 Some of his porpoises are shown below.
 Note the porpoises' tails typically point down.
 Also note that he used two short lines to indicate flippers on porpoises at Tj¿tta, Salsnes, Hammer, Tennes, and Amtmannsnes (Alta).
 Such quirks suggest the work of a single artist.